 What do you think of when you hear the word Hypnosis?
 Is it these weird people on a stage waving arms like wings and clucking like hens?

-There are some common misconceptions around hypnosis.
+There are some common myths about hypnosis.
 Let’s talk about them.

 My purpose is to show you that if you are not using special states of your mind like hypnotic trance you are missing out on the exceptional abilities of your mind.

 Many people are scared of hypnosis.
-They believe that the hypnotist will take complete control over them and make them do things that they do not want, or take benefit of them.
+They believe that the hypnotist will take complete control over them and make them do things they do not want or benefit from them.

-The idea comes probably from seeing the stage hypnosis, seeing people acting weird.
+The idea comes probably from seeing the stage hypnosis and seeing people acting weird.

 Some clients ask: “Will I remember what I experienced during hypnosis?”